Dark Star (song): Performance history

 Due to the relentless touring of the Grateful Dead, and the fact that fans were allowed to tape the band's shows, many live versions of "Dark Star" exist.
 The studio recording of "Dark Star" lasted only 2:40, yet the song was known for its lengthy live performances, many of which clocked in at 20–30 minutes.
 Running over 23 minutes, the popular rendition as found on the Live/Dead live album was a blend of psychedelia, jazz, and jam elements.
 "Dark Star" defines the Dead's early improvisational music.
 At Woodstock 1969 it clocked in at 19:08.

 After 1973, "Dark Star" fell out of the normal rotation at Dead shows; the song was not performed at all between October 18, 1974 and December 31, 1978.
 Being present for a "Dark Star" performance became a "Holy Grail" for Deadheads.
 The song eventually became one of legend in which it was often referred to as "IT" by dedicated Heads.
 With this knowledge, the Dead would sometimes tease the song's introduction before switching into another song, finally bringing it back in the end of the seventies on New Year's 1978, at the closing of Winterland.
-Semi-regular guest pianist Bruce Hornsby would later incorporate such teases into his own concerts, knowing a good number of Deadheads might be in attendance.
+Semi-regular guest pianist Bruce Hornsby would later incorporate such teases into his own concerts.

 After the New Years 1981 show, "Dark Star" only appeared once more in the first half of the eighties (at the Hearst Greek Theatre on July 13, 1984) and lay dormant until revived at the "Formerly the Warlocks" two-day run at Hampton Coliseum in Hampton, Virginia on October 9, 1989.
-Shortly after, performing as the Grateful Dead, Dark Star returned on October 16, 1989 in a performance at the Meadowlands Arena (FKA Brendan Byrne Arena) which later was released as "Nightfall of Diamonds," and concluded this tour with another performance at Miami on October 26, 1989.
+Shortly after, performing as the Grateful Dead, "Dark Star" returned on October 16, 1989 in a performance at the Meadowlands Arena (FKA Brendan Byrne Arena) which later was released as Nightfall of Diamonds, and concluded this tour with another performance at Miami on October 26, 1989.
 After its 1989 revival, the song was performed eight times in 1990, and occasionally through the rest of the band's career.
 Notable post-revival "Dark Stars" include performances with jazz saxophonist Branford Marsalis sitting in with the band at Nassau Coliseum in Uniondale, New York, on March 29, 1990, and Oakland Coliseum Arena on December 31, 1990; the entire Nassau show appears as the vault release Wake Up to Find Out, and again at Madison Square Garden September 10, 1991.
-Dark Star appeared 26 times in 1991-1994, mostly in versions timing ten minutes or less -- notably at Oakland Coliseum October 31, 1991 with Ken Kesey and again on December 12, 1992, and at Madison Square Garden September 22, 1993 with tenor master David Murray sitting in.
+"Dark Star" appeared 26 times in 1991-1994, mostly in versions lasting ten minutes or less -- notably at Oakland Coliseum October 31, 1991 with Ken Kesey and again on December 12, 1992, and at Madison Square Garden September 22, 1993 with tenor master David Murray sitting in.